KatharaFramework/Kathara-Labs/exercises/01-simple-configuration/README.md

 - `pc1` should be able to ping all of `pc2`'s interfaces successfully.
 - `pc2` should be able to ping all of `pc1`'s interfaces successfully.

-## Tips
+## Tips fo Success

 - Use the configuration of `pc1` as a reference for setting up `pc2`.
-- Draw the network topology
+- It might be helpful to draw out the network topology on paper to visualize the connections and address ranges.

 ## Verifying Your Work